Willard-Hay, Minneapolis

 Willard-Hay is a neighborhood within the larger Near North community in the northwest side of the U.S. city of Minneapolis which is known locally as the "Northside".
-The boundaries are roughly Olson Memorial Highway on the south, Penn Avenue on the east, (though a small portion of the neighborhood is northeast of Penn and Plymouth) Broadway Avenue on the northeast and Theodore Wirth Park on the west.
 The neighborhood is often known as Willard-Homewood by residents; the portion south of Plymouth is Homewood.
-The neighborhood is named after two elementary schools within its boundaries, Frances Willard and John Hay.
+It is named after two elementary schools within its boundaries, Frances Willard and John Hay.